iann0036/aurora-activity-streams-sechub/README.md

-# Aurora Activity Streams to Security Hub [work-in-progress]
+# Aurora Activity Streams to Security Hub

 > Analyse database activity with Aurora Database Activity Streams and send findings to Security Hub